-- 1) The church shall establish an adequate budget reserve to cover the costs of a substitute for the pastor when required during periods of vacation, study leave, and other absences. - 2) For 2023, a guest preacher shall be reimbursed a minimum honorarium of \$250 plus mileage.
+- 1) The church shall establish an adequate budget reserve to cover the costs of a substitute for the pastor when required during periods of vacation, study leave, and other absences. - 2) A guest preacher shall be reimbursed a minimum honorarium of \$250 plus mileage.
 For two services, it is \$275 plus mileage.